rlgomes/pusheen_gifs/README.md

 # uploading to slack

-To upload to slack I first resized them using [gifsicle](https://www.lcdf.org/gifsicle/) to resize and optimize the gifs and then [slack-emojinator](https://github.com/smashwilson/slack-emojinator) to upload them to slack.
+To upload to slack I used a script that splits the original gif into its various frames where we then make the background transparent and resize to 128x128 for slack and stitch things back together into a new "slackable" gif.
+I used [imagemagick](https://www.imagemagick.org/script/index.php) to do the gif creation and then and then used [slack-emojinator](https://github.com/smashwilson/slack-emojinator) to upload them to slack.